This is a sub-section of the Introduction of The Moral Bias of Objectivism

 Man has no choice to feel that something is good for him or evil, but what he will consider good or evil, what will give him joy or pain, what he will love or hate, desire or fear, depends on his standard of value.
 (31, emphasis original)

 Humans are pattern finders.
-As they are reading her list, “what will give him joy or pain, what he will love or hate, desire or fear…” their mind is taken and thrown in one direction.
-You get inside that pattern and don’t see the bigger point or its implications.
+As they are reading her list, “what [that start of the pattern is given emphasis and draws you to it] will give him joy or pain, what he will love or hate, desire or fear…” their mind is taken and thrown in one direction.
+You get inside that pattern and don’t see the bigger picture.
+I’m asking you to take two steps back and see the bigger picture, not getting too caught in her vortex.
+(BTW, it is known that psychopaths use hypnotic language to seduce their victims.)

 One way or another, I am asking you to be on guard for Rand’s rhetoric.